METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Introduction

 \section{Introduction}

-Style transfer systems for symbolic music are models designed to replicate a reference piece while altering some attributes.
+Re-orchestration refers to the musical arrangement of an existing music piece for a different set of instruments~\cite{cacavas1975music}.
+In the context of popular music, this notion is often associated with ``song covers''.
+A key similarity between the original piece and its re-orchestration often lies in maintaining melodic fidelity.
+In Western music, which is predominantly homophonic, a primary melody is typically supported by an accompanying background~\cite{young2022form}.
+Moreover, in the composition process, effective orchestration requires knowledge of writing for various instruments by combining their timbres, while being restricted by their physical limitations~\cite{adler1989study}.

+Going further, re-orchestration extends beyond simply reassigning parts of the original piece to instruments in a new ensemble.
+It often involves altering the overall \emph{musical texture} of the piece to suit artistic goals or ensemble constraints.
+Musical texture refers to how different musical streams are written, organized, and combined~\cite{huron89texture}.
+An orchestral score can be described by global characteristics, such as instrument groupings or part diversity, and part-specific attributes such as rhythmicity or repetitiveness~\cite{le2022orchestral}.

+In the field of symbolic music generation, re-orchestration can be considered as a \emph{style transfer} task, for which a model is designed to replicate a reference piece while altering high-level musical attributes.
+However, existing style transfer systems may be inadequate for specifically a re-orchestration task.
+They often focus on band arrangements~\cite{zhao2024structured,luo2024bandcontrolnet} which restricts the instrument choices to a fixed and small ensemble and does not allow fine-grained selection of instrumentation.
+Moreover, these systems often overlook or even disregard the melodic fidelity of the generated content.
+For example, according to \figaro~\cite{von2022figaro}: ``some salient features such as melodies are often not preserved''.

+Beyond the instrumentation choice, re-orchestration implies textural controls, for which style transfer systems have also been implemented.
 This control is often performed at a piece-level~\cite{lu2023musecoco} or bar-level~\cite{wu2023musemorphose}.
-For orchestral music, or more generally, multi-track music, such control can also occur at the instrument or track level.
-The orchestral score can indeed be described by global characteristics such as instrument groupings or part diversity, as well as part-specific attributes such as rhythmicity or repetitiveness~\cite{le2022orchestral}, which create the overall \textit{musical texture}.
-More globally, musical texture refers to how different musical streams are written, organized, and combined~\cite{huron89texture}.
+For orchestral music -- more generally, multi-track music -- such control can also occur at the track level.

-Homophony, defined as a musical texture composed of a main melody supported by a background accompaniment, is the most common texture in Western music~\cite{young2022form}.
-However, style transfer systems often focus on the accompaniment complexity, leading to unintended alterations of the melody when adjusting control signals.
-In other words, these systems overlook or even disregard the melodic fidelity of the generated content.
-For example, according to FIGARO~\cite{von2022figaro}: ``some salient features such as melodies are often not preserved''.
-This tendency highlights a gap in the current approaches to style transfer, where the complexity of the accompaniment and the preservation of melodic integrity are not adequately addressed.

-In this study, we present METEOR, a model for \textbf{Me}lody-aware \textbf{Te}xture-controllable \textbf{Or}chestral music generation (Section~\ref{sec:methods}), designed for symbolic multi-track music style transfer with textural attributes controls while ensuring melodic fidelity.
-The main approach relies on bar-level, track-level and beat-level token constraints.
-The model is able to perform melodic- texture-based style transfer at a bar-level and track-level, with the option for automatic or user-specified selection of the instrumentation and the melodic instrument (Figure~\ref{fig:presentation_model}).
-Going further, it can also perform lead sheet orchestration.